 Protective Clothing: Keep everyone safe from harmful UV rays by packing protective clothing such as long-sleeved shirts, long pants, wide-brimmed hats and sunglasses.
 This clothing will also help protect you if you accidentally rub against poison ivy.
 The Centers for Disease Control also advises campers to use a broad-spectrum sunscreen and lip screen with at least SPF 15.

 Whistle: It's important to always stay with the group when camping.
 Some camping areas have cell phone access but don't be surprised if you can't get a signal.
 If you do get separated, a loud whistle can summon help in an instant.

-In addition to these three safety items, don't forget a personalized custom novelty sign for your RV or campsite.
-A customizable camping novelty sign is a great way to spruce up your accommodations.
+In addition to these three safety items, don't forget a novelty sign for your RV or campsite.
+A novelty camping sign is a great way to spruce up your accommodations.